-- ESI has established a road closure policy on installation roadways to prevent access into the hazard areas during burns and from an accidental explosion to protect the public and any unrelated personnel during material staging and burning operations.
-Use of Area I for disposal operations will not impact any established installation roadways or contractors working on Camp Minden.
-The ESI Range Control Facility will be located off the road accessing Area I and outside the 1,423' hazard area where all incoming traffic and visitors to Area I will report and be accessed controlled. - ESI will establish a 1250' safety zone and evacuate all non-essential personnel from the hazard area prior to conducting disposal operations for either the Contained Burn Chamber or Kiln Disposal Unit.
-The Contained Burn Chamber or Kiln Disposal Unit will be operated on a 24 hours a day basis to meet throughput requirements, so the 1250' safety zone will be in place on a continuous basis. - ESI operations for material removal, transportation, disposal, and restoration will be strictly conducted using Standard Operating Procedures (SOPs) IAW DOD 4145.26-M, C3.3 and C15.9. - All visitors to ESI operations will be provided safety briefings, PPE, and escort to ESI operations IAW DOD 4145.26-M, C3.3.3. - ESI will support any external organization (OSHA, USEPA, DOD, LSP, LDEQ, BATFE, LMD) health and safety inspections of ESI operations and take immediate action, as needed, to address identified deficiencies. - ESI will demilitarize material and certify material inert IAW DOD 4160.28-M. Our plan is to conduct a 200% visual inspection of M6 and CBI packaging, and certify the packaging inert by a 3rd independent quality control sample plan.
-This certified inert packaging would then be taken off-site by a qualified recycler.
-If permitted, use of the Contained Burn Chamber with Pollution Abatement System to thermally treat potentially contaminated packaging reduces the risk of material handling and human error in certifying packaging as inert.
+- ESI does not anticipate any smoke or noise from burning material in the Contained Burn Chamber, however ESI will keep LMD closely informed of daily burning operations IAW LMD Policy Number 34, Subject: Testing and/or Burning Activities, dated 1 Jan 15, until the Contained Burn Chamber burning operations are well established and proven. - ESI has established a road closure policy on installation roadways to prevent access into the hazard areas during burns and from an accidental explosion to protect the public and any unrelated personnel during material staging and burning operations.
+Use of Area I for burn operations will not impact any established installation roadways and will minimally impact any contractors working on Camp Minden.
+The ESI Range Control Facility will be located off the road accessing Area I and outside the 1,793' hazard area where all incoming traffic and visitors to Area I will report and be access controlled. - ESI will establish a 1250' safety zone and evacuate all personnel from the hazard area prior to conducting burning operations for the Contained Burn Chamber.
+The Contained Burn Chamber will be operated on a 24 hours a day basis to meet throughput requirements, so the 1250' safety zone will be in place on a continuous basis.
+A 1,793' safety zone will be established and maintained to allow up to 90,000# HD 1.1 at the Staging Area.

+- ESI operations for material removal, transportation, disposal/burning, and restoration will be strictly conducted using Standard Operating Procedures (SOPs) IAW DOD 4145.26-M, C3.3 and C15.9. - All visitors to ESI operations will be provided safety briefings, PPE, and escort to ESI operations IAW DOD 4145.26-M, C3.3.3. - ESI will support any external organization (USEPA, LSP, LDEQ, LMD) health and safety inspections of ESI operations and take immediate action, as needed, to address identified deficiencies. - The current plan is to conduct a 200% visual inspection of M6 and CBI packaging and certify the packaging inert by a 3rd independent quality control sample plan